Duet3D/RepRapFirmware/docs/DEVELOPER.md

 - **Compare branches**: right-click any branch or commit in the graph and choose **Compare References…** to see a diff of changed files between two points in history.
 - **Merges**: right-click a branch and choose **Merge into current branch** to perform a merge with a visual preview of what will change.
 - **Submodules**: use the repository picker at the top of the Git Graph panel to switch between the main repository and any initialised submodule.

+> [!NOTE]
+> VS Code also has a built-in graph view in the `Source Control` panel, but Git Graph provides a more detailed and interactive experience.

 ### GitLens